HL7/davinci-alerts/source/pages/usecases.md

 ---

 **Example Transaction**
-{% include examplebutton_default.html example="notify-example" b_title = "Click Here To See Example PUSH Alert Notification" %}
+{% include examplebutton_default.html example="notify-example" b_title = "Click Here To See Example PUSH Notification Notification" %}
 <br />

 <!--{% raw %}

 ### FHIR Subscription Based Notification

-The interaction diagram in figure 5 and 6 on the [Framework] page illustrates the sequences of events for subscribing for ADT Alerts and the subsequent notifications when the the event occurs.
+The interaction diagram in figure 5 and 6 on the [Framework] page illustrates the sequences of events for subscribing for ADT Notifications and the subsequent notifications when the the event occurs.

 {:.note-to-balloters}
 Note to Balloters: We are actively seeking input on what additional work is needed to determine the best way to implement subscriptions for alert notification.
 See the [FHIR Subscription Based Notification] framework for further details.